andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Keeping certain values in Memcached is a key part of the scaling strategy, values like per-user counters, per-feature rate limiting, or cached environment variable values with TTLs.

 ## Managing Schema Changes with Multiple Databases
-With 7 new primary databases and new configs in `config/database.yml`, we wanted to continue managing DDL changes via Rails Migrations like normal.
+With the 7 new DBs and configs in `config/database.yml`, we wanted to continue managing DDL changes via Rails Migrations like normal.

 Fortunately this is supported.
-Each DB has its own `schema.rb`, a Ruby representation of the schema definition, and a directory for migration files.
+Each DB has its own `schema.rb`, a Ruby representation of the schema definition, a directory for migration files, and a place for config options.

-Since each "new" database was not actually new, but based on an existing table, we started a new "first" migration for it using the existing table definition dumped via `pg_dump`.
+Since each "new" database was not actually new, but based on an existing table definition, we started a new "first" migration for it using the existing table definition dumped via `pg_dump`.

 This migration version would be added *idempotently* meaning the table was added when it didn’t exist.
 Initially the table would *not exist* in dev, test, and staging, but based on how we planned to migrate the tables in production, the table would exist there.

-The plan was to use physical replication from the original primary instance to create a read only replica, then promote it to become a writer database at switchover time.
+**Brief recap from Part 1**: The plan was to use physical replication from the original primary instance to create a read only replica, then promote it to become a writer database.
 The replication was used as the means of moving all of the row data.
 This approach proved very reliable, but it did mean we had the former table copy on the original DB to clean up later.

 Imagine the new migration version was `1234567890`.
 Once switched over, we manually inserted the version into `schema_migrations` to keep the state consistent with the migration file.

-Before inserting the version, we'd `TRUNCATE` the new DB's `schema_migrations` table.
+We'd `TRUNCATE` the new DB's `schema_migrations` table and then insert the "new" migration version above as follows:
 ```sql
 insert into schema_migrations (version) values ('1234567890');
 ```

 Once that was done, schema management via migrations worked like normal.
-Migrations can be generated, their files are in their own directory, applied with `rails db:migrate` and `schema.rb` is kept updated.
+Migrations could be generated with their own directory for files, applied with `rails db:migrate` and `schema.rb` kept updated.
 Nifty!

+Some example commands:
 ```sh
 rails g migration --database new_db